xapp/SFSymbol-Icon-Template/README.md

 ![SFSymbol-Icon](https://user-images.githubusercontent.com/7535389/143172026-72f7de0a-5713-4887-b099-5ef141e3351a.png)

-SFSymbol Icon Template produces a 32pt icon, which can be used for:
+SFSymbol Icon Template produces a pixel perfect 32pt icon, which can be used for:

-* iOS Action Extension (iOS 15 only);
+- iOS Action Extension (iOS 15 only);
-* Quick Action (UIApplicationShortcutIcon);
+- Quick Action (UIApplicationShortcutIcon);
-* TabBar (UITabBarItem).
+- TabBar (UITabBarItem).

-While any custom SF Symbol is supported by iOS 15, without special "Guides", icon size is limited to 24pt and might be displayed.
+While any custom SF Symbol is supported by iOS 15, without special "Guides", icon size is limited to 24pt and might be displayed in a wrong scale.

-## Template was created during X.app development
-App Store - X.app: https://apps.apple.com/app/apple-store/id1533525753?pt=119131575&ct=SFSymbol-Icon-Github-Sponsor&mt=8